Vishnu Ganesh Pingle: Ghadar Conspiracy

-Pingle had known Satyen Bhushan Sen (Jatin Mukherjee's emissary) in the company of Gadhar members (such as Kartar Singh Sarabha) at the University of California, Berkeley.
-Tasked to consolidate contact with the Indian revolutionary movement, as part of the Ghadar Conspiracy, Satyen Bhushan Sen, Kartar Singh Sarabha, V. G. Pingle and a batch of Sikh revolutionaries sailed from America by the S.S.
+Pingle had known Satyen Sen (Jatin Mukherjee's emissary) in the company of Gadhar members (such as Kartar Singh Sarabha) at the University of California, Berkeley.
+Tasked to consolidate contact with the Indian revolutionary movement, as part of the Ghadar Conspiracy, Satyen Sen, Kartar Singh Sarabha, V. G. Pingle and a batch of Sikh revolutionaries sailed from America by the S.S.
 Salamin in the second half of October 1914.
 Satyen and Pingle halted in China for a few days to meet the Gadhar leaders (mainly Tahal Singh) for future plans.
 They met Dr Sun Yat-sen for co-operation.
 Dr Sun was not prepared to displease the British.
 After Satyen and party left for India, Tahal sent Atmaram Kapur, Santokh Singh and Shiv Dayal Kapur to Bangkok for necessary arrangements.

-In November 1914, Pingle, Kartar Singh and Satyen Sen arrived in Calcutta.
-Satyen introduced Pingle and Kartar Singh to Jatin Mukherjee.
+In November 1914, Pingle, Kartar Singh Sarabha and Satyen Sen arrived in Calcutta.
+Satyen introduced Pingle and Kartar Singh Sarabha to Jatin Mukherjee.
 "Pingle had long talks with Jatin Mukherjee, who sent them to Rash Behari" in Benares with necessary information during the third week of December.
 Satyen remained in Calcutta at 159 Bow Bazar Street.
 Charles Tegart, the Calcutta police superintendent, was informed of an attempt to tamper with some Sikh troops at the Dakshineswar gunpowder magazine.
 "A reference to the Military authorities shows that the troops in question were the 93rd Burmans" sent to Mesopotamia.
-Jatin Mukherjee and Satyen Bhushan Sen were seen interviewing these Sikhs.
+Jatin Mukherjee and Satyen Sen were seen interviewing these Sikhs.

 Since 1900, the Extremist leaders under Lokamanya Tilak's inspiration, turned Benares into a centre for sedition.
 Sundar Lal (b.
 1885, son of Tota Ram, Muzaffarnagar) had given a very objectionable speech in 1907 on Shivaji Festival in Benares.
 Follower of Tilak, Lala Lajpat Rai and Sri Aurobindo, in 1908 this man had accompanied Lala in his UP lecture tour.
 His organ, the Swarajya of Allahabad, was warned in April 1908 against sedition.
 On 22 August 1909, Sundar Lal and Sri Aurobindo delivered "mischievous speeches" in College Square, Calcutta.
 The Karmayogi in Hindi was issued in Allahabad since September 1909: controlled by Sri Aurobindo, the Calcutta Karmagogin was edited by Amarendra Chatterjee who had introduced Rash Behari to Sundar Lal.
 In 1915, Pingle will be received in Allahabad by the Swarajya group.

 Rash Behari had been in Benares since early 1914.
 Large number of outrages were committed there between October 1914 and September 1915, 45 of them before February was over.
 On 18 November 1914, while examining two bomb caps, he and Sachin Sanyal had been injured.
 They shifted to a house in Bangalitola, where Pingle visited him with a letter from Jatin Mukherjee and reported that some 4,000 Sikhs of the Ghadar had already reached Calcutta.
 15,000 more were waiting to come and join the rebellion.
 Behari sent Pingle and Sachin to Amritsar, to discuss with Mula Singh who had come from Shanghai.
 Rash Behari's man of confidence, Pingle led a hectic life in UP and Punjab for several weeks.